BTEC Level 2 Business Studies

 The BTEC Level 2 Business Studies course is part of the GCSE programme for both UK and international students.
 It is equivalent to 2 GCSEs, and is recognised by all UK colleges and universities.

-What Is BTEC Level 2 Business Studies?
+What is BTEC Level 2 Business Studies?

-This course covers how businesses operate and why some are successful.
+Equivalent to two GCSEs, this course covers how businesses operate and why some are successful.
 Students learn about the main elements of marketing including the marketing mix.
 The Human Resources module covers recruitment and selection, and students carry out mock interviews.
 Other units include looking at a business’ key financial accounts.

 If you enjoy learning about the operation of businesses and how to set up your own business, then you will enjoy this course.